 Very popular, Osteria del Baccalà is one of those magical places, delightfully Venetian, that knows how to mix tradition, innovation and attention to detail.
 Not surprisingly, it was born in a district famous for getting things done really, really well, like, as the Shoe Museum testifies, the most beautiful and sophisticated luxury shoes in the world.

-The Riviera del Brenta is also famous for the artisan footwear industry whose origins date back to the 13th century when the nobles of the Serenissima began to move in the summer to their villas by the river, bringing with them servants and artisans, including the “calegheri” (the shoemakers) who had founded their brotherhood in Venice as early as 1268.
+The Riviera del Brenta is also famous for the artisan footwear industry whose origins date back to the 13th century when the nobles of the Serenissima began to move in the summer to their villas by the river, bringing with them servants and artisans, including the “calegheri” (the shoemakers).
 At the Osteria you can, in fact, see various models of old sgalmare (leather-covered clogs), which belonged to Linda’s family.